Published on October 16, 2019 – Last Updated on March 29, 2022

 “After careful consideration, I can confirm that we will not be progressing your application further, as we feel there are other candidates whose skills and experience come closer to meeting our search criteria.”
-That dreaded rejection e-mail causes a nauseating level of emotional trauma, feelings of inadequacy and shame in us.
+However, that dreaded rejection e-mail causes a horrendous level of emotional trauma, feelings of inadequacy, and shame in us.
 Guided meditation for rejection could help deal with the situation.

-Our emotions can cloud our judgement at the best of times, and you need to be honest with yourself if you wish to understand: (a) why you might have been rejected; and (b) reduce the risk of it happening again.
-Rejection can also be a chance to reflect on your goals, assess your approach and refine it if necessary.
+Our emotions can cloud our judgment at the best of times, and you need to be honest with yourself if you wish to understand: (a) why you might have been rejected; and (b) reduce the risk of it happening again.
+Rejection can also be a chance to reflect on your goals, assess your approach, and refine it if necessary.

 Below are the top 10 things that you can do to remain mentally-resilient in the face of rejection: